| |

 San Francisco's Fisherman's Wharf

-As you stroll along the waterfront, you’ll be surrounded by iconic sights and attractions, such as the historic ships at Hyde Street Pier and the playful sea lions at Pier 39.
+As you stroll along the waterfront, you’ll be surrounded by sea lions at Pier 39, clam chowder in sourdough bowls, and fun street performers.

 Fisherman's Wharf ships